-Old age does not mean senile nor do you have to sit back in your rocking chair every day.
-Instead make your Golden Years another chance to start living again with a new challenge.
+Old age does not mean senile and siting back in your rocking chair every day.
+Instead use your Golden Years to start living again with new challenges.
 You can have more fun at seventy or even eighty than you did at thirty.
 Because now, you no longer have to worry about what others think.

 Do you really need the big patio and swimming pool?
 Sell and downsize

-Sell your home and buy a cheaper one in the country or one with a smaller block, leaving you with money to spend.
+You can sell your home and buy a cheaper one in the country.
+Or buy one with a smaller block, leaving you more money to spend.
 We chose this option because we wanted a base to come back to after several months on the road.
-And it gave us that extra bit of security, for when we got tired of travelling or if we became ill and could no longer travel.
+Plus it gave us extra security for when we got tired of travelling, or if we became ill and could no longer travel.

 This way you still have a place to call home, with enough cash left over to buy a mobile home and money left in the bank, if you are lucky.
-Yes you may have to budget, and do some free camping to save money.
-Although we prefer free camping because we can do as we like without being cramped in Caravan parks.
+Yes you have to budget, and free camping will save money.
+We prefer free camping and not cramped in Caravan parks with so many rules.

 Million dollar view from your Caravan windows - you will not see this from your home window.
 Plus the scene changes when you move again.